 The old Masonic Lodge on Front Street, Cockburn Town.

 The Grand Turk Masonic Lodge N647 was opened in 1855 by the first president of the Turks and Caicos Islands, Mr. Fredrick Forth.
-Mr. Forth was a member and the Lodge was originally called the Turks Islands Forth Lodge.
+President Forth was a member and the Lodge was originally called the Turks Islands Forth Lodge.

 Meetings at the lodge are closed to the public, although Freemasons who are members of a chapter in other countries may ask to attend meetings.
 There is the affiliated Caicos Islands Lodge, which meets at the